zainaftab2225/zainaftab2225.github.io/_sociology/auguste-comte.md

 ### The Religion of humanity

-- Comte also developed the *religion of humanity*.
+- Comte also developed the **Religion of Humanity**.
 It is a secular religion that believes traditional religion is not required to hold societies together but rather with the power of moral force alone.

 - A calendar was also created called the *positivist calendar* named after history's greatest influencers.
 Each day was dedicated to a thinker.